ChevyRay/crunch/README.md

 *Copyright (c) 2017 Chevy Ray Johnston*

 This is a command line tool that will pack a bunch of images into a single, larger image.
-It only works with 32-bit RGBA PNG files.
+It was designed for [Celeste](http://www.celestegame.com/), but could be very helpful for other games.

 ### Features